fm-key-lab/baby-biome-wgs-meta-etl/README.md

 snakemake --config wgs_meta_db=<path/to>/wgs-meta.duckdb wgs_meta_dir=$THIS_PROJ/data-infra
 ```

-Many choices in the Snakefile are made to enable this workflow to be used as a module within other Snakemake pipelines (e.g., extensive use of `workflow.source_path` and not using `workflow.basedir` in the `dbt` rules)
+Several choices in the Snakefile allow it to be used as a module within other Snakemake pipelines (e.g., extensive use of `workflow.source_path` and not using `workflow.basedir` in the `dbt` rules)